Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 It can extract heat from the surrounding air at temperatures as low as minus 18 degrees Celsius.

-So, your fuel is the Air around you, it may not be fresh air, but it is FREE.
-And it won’t run out – if it did, well it wouldn’t matter would it.
+So, your fuel is the Air around you; it may not be fresh air, but it is FREE.
+And it won’t run out – if it did, well, it wouldn’t matter, would it?

 The Air Source Heat Pump is powered by electricity.